ubports/docs.ubports.com/about/process/issue-tracking.rst

 exception of this are click-apps that can be updated independently through the OpenStore.

-Most other repositories track isues locally.
+Most other repositories track issues locally.
 If you're unsure whether a repository uses its own tracker or not, consult the README.md file.
 Repositories that don't track issues locally have their bugtracker disabled.